 Walkerswood Hot Jamaican Scotch Bonnet Pepper Sauce

-This sauce is made from Caribbean Scotch Bonnet hot peppers.
+This sauce is made from Jamaican Scotch Bonnet hot peppers.
 Add a dash to wake up any savoury dish.
 Go easy!
 SHAKE WELL.

 Ingredients: Water, Scotch Bonnet Peppers,Vinegar, Corn Starch, Salt, Acidity regulator, Scallions, Onions,Thyme.